 Coconut rice is a dish very popular along the Caribbean coast, in cities such as Cartagena.
 The rice is cooked in coconut milk instead of water, imparting a nice flavor and making the rice even stickier.

 Definitely plan to eat this traditional Colombian coastal food when you visit places like Cartagena or Santa Marta!

 Traditional Colombian foods for breakfast include arepas, eggs, and sausage.
 Fresh fruit, fruit juice, coffee, and hot chocolate are also very common.
 Rice and beans are also sometimes present.
-This plate is about about as typical as you can get for breakfast in Colombia!
+This plate is a great example of extremely typical Colombian breakfast food!

-Patacones are a popular dish in Colombia, either served in small discs as an appetizer (above), or sometimes as a very large, platter-sized chip for a side or even main dish (below).
+Patacones are a popular dish in Colombia, and were one of my top favorite Colombian dishes that we ate!
+They are either served in small discs as an appetizer (above), or sometimes as a very large, platter-sized chip for a side or even main dish (below).

 What exactly are patacones?
 They are doubled fried plantains.
 They may have some sweetness to them (when ripe plantains are used) or be more salty and savory (my preference) when the plantains are greener.
 They are often served with guacamole, beans, or meat.

 This was one of my favorite foods to eat in Colombia – they are delicious!